apache/mxnet/docs/tutorials/scala/char_lstm.md

 - In the next time step, feeds the previously sampled character as input.
 - Continues running until it has sampled enough characters.
 Note we are running mini-batches, so several sentences could be sampled simultaneously.

-To build the inference model:

-1) Define the following utility functions that help MXNet make inferences:
+To build the inference model, define the following utility functions that help MXNet make inferences:

 * `makeRevertVocab` - Reverts the key value in the dictionary for easy access to characters while predicting
 * `makeInput` -  Uses a given character as input